Angelo Mosca: Professional wrestling career

 Mosca was brought into wrestling by Montreal promoter Eddie Quinn.
 He began wrestling in the off-season, and became a full-time wrestler after his retirement from football.
 He wrestled all across North America, always at or near the top of the card, and almost always as a heel, even in Toronto until the late 1970s, then he became a face, and in the early 1980s, the lead face.
-He also wrestled in Verne Gagne's American Wrestling Association and in Stu Hart's Stampede Wrestling, where he was frequently paired with Superstar Billy Graham in tag team competition.
-During the mid '70s and '80s, Mosca worked in the Carolina's, facing top stars such as Ric Flair, Wahoo McDaniel, Blackjack Mulligan, and Ivan Koloff.
+He also wrestled in Verne Gagne's American Wrestling Association and in Stu Hart's Stampede Wrestling, where he was frequently paired with "Superstar" Billy Graham in tag team competition.
+During the mid '70s and '80s, Mosca worked in the Carolinas, facing top stars such as Ric Flair, Wahoo McDaniel, Blackjack Mulligan, and Ivan Koloff.

 In 1981, during his time in the World Wrestling Federation, Mosca wrestled as (often – in a reversal of his character in Canada) as the promotion's most hated heel due to his brutal style.
 He became a top challenger to WWF Champion Bob Backlund's World Championship, but was not successful in winning the belt.
 He also engaged in a feud with Pat Patterson, a part-time wrestler who also did color commentary on the WWF's syndicated programs, after Mosca attacked Patterson at a television taping with a water pitcher; Patterson had grown disgusted with Mosca's rulebreaking tactics and, setting off the attack, publicly thanked a referee for disqualifying Mosca for refusing to pin his jobber opponent.

 Mosca was the colour commentator and wrestled for the WWF TV tapings in Ontario from August 1984 until January 1985 as a babyface.
 After being fired by the WWF, Mosca promoted the NWA in Ontario in 1985-87.
 He and Milt Avruskin hosted a TV show featuring compilations of NWA matches.
 Mosca organized an NWA card in Hamilton in February 1986 called "Moscamania" that drew an excellent house of 12,000 but the follow-up a year later drew only 3,200.
 He retired from wrestling in 1986.

 Mosca's son, Angelo Mosca Jr., had a brief wrestling career.
-Mosca managed his son for a brief time in late 1984.
+Mosca managed his son for a brief time in late 1984 in the WWF.